 Another frequent error is that the grafting scar is buried in the soil because the tree has been planted or has settled too deep.
 It’s useful here to discuss the difference between root bark and trunk bark.
 Trunk bark, which starts normally just below the grafting scar (about 1-2 in, 2-5cm), needs air and will peel off when covered by soil, exposing the wood and causing damage to the cambium.
 Transplants must therefore be properly set.
 You can always add some earth to cover exposed root bark, but too deep a setting (in a hole) cannot be corrected by filling up with earth because then the trunk bark will be covered.

-When pruning, a few principal considerations should be kept in mind.
+When pruning, a few principal considerations should be kept in mind (and when in doubt, reach out to our tree trimming experts in Boulder for help!).
 The pruning of a young tree shapes it for lifetime.
 If done correctly during the first two or three years, little in the way of corrective measures will be needed afterwards.
 The purpose of this pruning is to stimulate growth, to form a balance between vegetative growth (shoots) and fruit growth, to allow the light to enter to all parts of the branches.
 Branches should not be allowed to grow criss-cross and shade each other.
 A pyramid-shaped pattern which opens upward and outward definitely has advantages.
 Cross-growing twigs and branches should be removed.

 New growth of one season should be cut to about seven buds from the base of the growth.
 It is most important that the last, outermost bud is underneath the shoot and not sideways or on top, in case the new branch grows sideward into other branches, or upward into the crown, taking away the light from other branches.